awslabs/osml-model-runner/test/load/README.md

-✅ **Independent**: No dependency on the main model runner package ✅ **Background Monitoring**: Shared status monitor tracks all job completions ✅ **Completion Waiting**: Optional wait for all jobs to complete after time window expires
+✅ **Independent**: No dependency on the main model runner package ✅ **Background Monitoring**: Shared status monitor tracks all job completions ✅ **Completion Waiting**: Optional wait for all jobs to complete after time window expires ✅ **Multiple User Classes**: Choose between fire-and-forget or wait-for-completion patterns ✅ **True Load Testing**: No queue depth throttling - stress the system to its limits

 ## Dependencies